vc-csv11/EX01-HelloWorld/README.md

 been a tradition for decades, the first program you write in most new languages is called Hello World, which challenges the programmer to print those simple words to the display.

+### Starting the project

+Go to the LazyGrader website and login.
+On your home screen you should see all the assignments for this class, and any other of my classes your are enrolled in.
+Next to the assignment called **EX01-HelloWorld**, you should see a _Start_ button.
+Click that button to start the assignment.
+This action will create the build on Jenkins and in GitHub.
+Once it's done you should see a _Build_ and _Grade_ button.
+Now you can clone the project locally in PyCharm.

+Click the link to your project in GitHub and press the _Clone_ button.
+Then click the clipboard icon next to your repository URL, or select the URL and copy it to the clipboard.
+Once you've copied it, go to PyCharm and select **VCS -> Checkout from Version Control -> Git**.
+Paste the URL into the URL field of the dialog box that appears.
+Next, click the _Clone_ button.
+After PyCharm downloads your code, you are reading to start writing code.

 ### Creating `hello_world.py`

+In PyCharm, right click on **EX01-HelloWorld** and then select **New -> Python File**.
+In the dialog that open, type the file name `hello_world`.
+PyCharm will add the .py extension, which will be the extension for every program in this course.

 ### Writing the code